HEAD INJURY – MISTAKES TO AVOID

 • Sudden severe headache (which will seem like the worst headache of your life)

-• Taking frequent pain killers and other medication
+• Taking frequent painkillers and other medication

-• Pregnant women and post delivery
+• Pregnant women and post-delivery

 • Uncontrolled hypertension